ubioptronics/hMC-GRT/doc/user manual.md

 3. Save and move this file in the folder (/Document/ZEMAX/Object/Source/Sourcefile).

-4. In ZEMAX non-sequential model where your detection model is created.
+4. In ZEMAX non-sequential model where your detection model is created,

- 4.1 Insert “Source File” object, select “Data File” and open the file saved in C.2
+* Insert “Source File” object, select “Data File” and open the file saved in C.2

  4.2 Change z-coordinate of this source file at the surface of your virtual sample, which mimics photons exiting your sample and will be a light source for ZEMAX simulation.